gschlafly/gschlafly.github.io/_outreach/splash.md

 We’re part of a huge network of Splash programs hosted at universities across the country!
 Splash Chicago was one of the four founding members of this network!

 ## Leadership experience
-President from May 2022 -- present<br>
+President from May 2022 -- October 2023<br>
-Board member from February 2021 -- April 2022
+Board member from February 2021 -- present

 - Hosted the conference *SplashCon 2023* at UChicago in January 2023 for people running similar outreach programs at other universities.
 This was the first [SplashCon](https://splashcon.learningu.org/) ever held in Chicago.